timfrazier1/aws-falcon-data-forwarder/README.md

 SELECT current_account() as YOUR_ACCOUNT_LOCATOR, current_region() as YOUR_SNOWFLAKE_REGION_ID;
 ```

-- Look for the Account Locator and REGION ID in your output and use those values to fill out the file `snow.env` in the root of this repo.
+- Look at the output of the last command for the Account Locator (this is the SNOWFLAKE_ACCOUNT) and REGION ID (Translate to your aws region via the reference table).
+Use those values to fill out the file `snow.env` in the root of this repo.
 Make sure you use the [Region reference table](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#region-ids) to find the right region identifier to use.

 - Run `source snow.env` to bring those variables into your environment
 - Update the `example_config.json` file with your Crowdstrike provided SQS queue and the appropriate regions.
+(The example default is us-west-2, so change that if it's not correct for you).
-Move/copy `example_config.json` to a file named `baseconfig.json`
+- Move/copy `example_config.json` to a file named `baseconfig.json`
-- Rename `terraform/example_main.tf.example` to `terraform/main.tf` and substitute your Crowdstrike provided access key and secret key into the `secret_map` variable
+- Rename `terraform/example_main.tf.example` to `terraform/main.tf`
+- Edit your `terraform/main.tf` and substitute your Crowdstrike provided access key and secret key into the `secret_map` variable
-- Run `env FORWARDER_CONFIG=newconfig.json make deploy` and type `yes` when prompted to create infrastructure
+- Run `env FORWARDER_CONFIG=newconfig.json make deploy`.
+This will install some go dependencies and the run Terraform to build infrastructure.
+- Type `yes` when prompted to create the infrastructure.
 - After the first run, look for the output called `Snowpipe_SQS`.
 Copy the value for this ARN and paste it into your `terraform/main.tf` file for the variable `snowpipe_sqs_queue_arn` and uncomment that line.
 - Re-run terraform apply with this command: `terraform -chdir=terraform apply`
+- Type `yes` when prompted.
 - Back in Snowflake, run the following commands:
 ```
 ALTER TASK ANVILOGIC.EXTERNAL_STAGING.CROWDSTRIKE_FDR_TASK_IDENTITY set error_on_nondeterministic_merge = false;